Food From Around The World

 The best thing I ate in 2016 was a peameal sandwich I devoured in Toronto, Canada.
 Despite its name, the sandwich does not have a single pea in sight much to my relief.
 Instead, peameal bacon is cured pork loin that has been rolled in cornmeal (traditionally in yellow peas hence its name) before being sliced and grilled.
 Thrown into a bun and you have yourself a peameal bacon sandwich.
 There are no other condiments, so my expectations were not high, but what I bit into was delicious.
-The pork was salty, surprisingly moist and full of flavour.
+The slot was salty, surprisingly moist and full of flavour.
 Being a salt fiend, this was right up my alley.
 It was so good and significantly better than regular bacon.
 While there are a number of places to grab a peameal bacon sandwich in Toronto, the best place is at the Carousel Bakery at St. Lawrence Market.

 Stef from Every Steph

 What if I say that one of the best food discoveries of 2016 was pig’s brain?
 Yes, I can see your disgusted face all the way from here!
 But trust me, it isn’t as bad as it sounds.